 The time to claim for reassessment of CIT has changed from fiscal year 2017.

-Prior to fiscal year 2017, the general time limit for statute of limitations was five years starting from the year after the tax assessment year (i.e. calendar year 2016 would have been open for reassessment until 2022).
+Prior to fiscal year 2017, the general time limit for statute of limitations was five years starting from the year after the tax assessment year (i.e. calendar year 2016 is open for reassessment until 2022).

 In addition to the general three-year rule, the Finnish tax authorities may also rectify taxation after the three-year time limit in case certain criteria are met (in such cases, time limit would be extended to four or six years).
 In case of the taxpayer being accused for a crime, the appeal time is linked to the criminal justice process.